Discount Points and Origination Fees are two common industry terms that can be easily confused.

 - Available funds to close

 If you plan to refinance or sell the home within a few years, it may not make sense to purchase points.
 It can take several years to break even on the initial investment.
-Conversely, the longer you keep your mortgage and interest rate, the better idea it is to buy down your interest rate.
+Alternatively, the longer you keep your mortgage and interest rate, the better idea it is to buy down your interest rate.

 The decision to buy points is largely affected by the amount of funds available at closing.
 If you need your closing costs to remain low, opting for the zero points option can help reduce your total cash-to-close figure.